Mikko Hautala: Education

-Hautala has two master’s degrees from the University of Helsinki, one in political science and one in Slavic philology.
+Hautala has two master's degrees from the University of Helsinki, one in political science and one in Slavic philology.

-He wrote his master’s thesis in political science in 2000, with the title Promoting exports or foreign policy?
+He wrote his master's thesis in political science in 2000, with the title Promoting exports or foreign policy?
 Finnish relations to Ukraine as a political and economic question during 1917–1919 (164 pages).
 His thesis in Slavic philology was completed in 2006, with the title The Polish period of changes in 1980–1981 as described by the journal Kultura (114 pages).
 Both theses were written in Finnish.

 Hautala speaks fluent Finnish, English, Swedish, Russian, Ukrainian and Polish.

 Diplomatic career

 Hautala began his diplomatic career as an attaché in the Finnish embassy in Kyiv during 1998–2001.
 During the latter mentioned year he began his service properly with the Finnish Foreign Ministry, where during 2001–02 he worked as an attaché.
 During 2002–07 he worked at the Finnish representation in the EU in Brussels, and during 2007–2011 he worked as a diplomatic advisor in the Foreign Ministry in Helsinki.

-During 2012–16 he worked as a foreign policy advisor for the President of Finland, Mr. Sauli Niinistö, and since 2011 he worked as the deputy head of the Finnish embassy in Moscow.
+During 2012–16 Hautala worked as a foreign policy advisor for the President of Finland, Sauli Niinistö.
+In this capacity, he was among the guests invited to the state dinner hosted by U.S. President Barack Obama in honor of Niinistö as well as other Nordic leaders Lars Løkke Rasmussen, Sigurður Ingi Jóhannsson, Erna Solberg and Stefan Löfven at the White House on 13 May 2016.

+From 2011 Hautala worked as the deputy head of the Finnish embassy in Moscow.
 During 2016–2020 he worked in Moscow as the Finnish ambassador to Russia.